Emperor-Justinian/InferenceEngine/readme.txt

 * Tim did online research into how to implement truth tables, forward chaining and backward chaining.
 * Andrew implemented the Main class, the KnowledgeBase and HornClause classes, and the abstract Algorithm class.
 * Tim implemented the TruthTable, ForwardChaining and BackwardChaining classes.

+For even more detail, see the commit history on GitHub.

 **Andrew's contribution**: 50%